fleetingflatcher/fleetingflatcher/README.md

 Professional engineering hobbyist.

-💬 Ask me about embedded systems or hardware verification!
-📫 How to reach me: benjaminyeffeth@gmail.com or my [LinkedIn](https://www.linkedin.com/in/benjamin-yeffeth/).
-⚡ Fun fact: I used be a Audio Recording/Mixing Engineer!
+💬 Ask me about embedded systems or hardware verification! \n 📫 How to reach me: benjaminyeffeth@gmail.com or my [LinkedIn](https://www.linkedin.com/in/benjamin-yeffeth/). \n ⚡ Fun fact: I used be a Audio Recording/Mixing Engineer! \n

 <!--
 **fleetingflatcher/fleetingflatcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.